Dimensional transmutation from non-Hermiticity

 The effective dimensional-transmutated BZ depends crucially on the topology of $\mathscr{M}$.
-Specifically, it is $\mathscr{M}/\{\mathcal{L}\}$, where $\{\mathcal{L}\}$ is the span of homotopy loops $l$ on $\mathscr{M}$ in which $E(\bm z(l))$ exhibits nontrivial spectral winding i.e. the effective BZ is union of submanifolds of $\mathbb{T}^D$ parametrized by $(k'_1,...,k'_d)$, $d<D$, such that the recovered OBC spectrum $\bar E(\bm k')=E(\bm z(\bm k'))$ exhibits trivial spectral winding in all directions~\cite{suppmat} As schematically sketched in Fig.~\ref{fig:3}d for a 3D model, the effective BZ consists of the blue and black loops which wind around $\mathscr{M}$ (gray), not the red loop which encloses nonzero spectral area.
+Specifically, it is $\mathscr{M}/\{\mathcal{L}\}$, where $\{\mathcal{L}\}$ is the span of homotopy loops $l$ on $\mathscr{M}$ in which $E(\bm z(l))$ exhibits nontrivial spectral winding i.e. the effective BZ is union of submanifolds of $\mathbb{T}^D$ parametrized by $(k'_1,...,k'_d)$, $d<D$, such that the recovered OBC spectrum $\bar E(\bm k')=E(\bm z(\bm k'))$ exhibits trivial spectral winding in all directions, as detailed in Sect.
+III of~\cite{suppmat} As schematically sketched in Fig.~\ref{fig:3}d for a 3D model, the effective BZ consists of the blue and black loops which wind around $\mathscr{M}$ (gray), not the red loop which encloses nonzero spectral area.

-{\it Dimensional transmutated topology.--} The fundamental dimensional modification of the effective BZ by non-Hermitian pumping is not just a mathematical subtlety, but a very physical phenomenon with experimentally observable consequences.
+{\it Dimensional transmutated topology.--} The fundamental dimensional modification of the effective BZ by non-Hermitian pumping (directed amplification) is not just a mathematical subtlety, but a very physical phenomenon with experimentally observable consequences.
 In the following, we illustrate a 2D lattice whose topological zero modes are protected by a 1D, not 2D, topological invariant due to dimensional transmutation of its BZ.
-Building upon our previous $H_\text{2D}$ example (Eq.~\ref{E2D}), we consider the 2-component 2D model
+We consider the 2-component 2D model

 with constant $c$ introduced such that the PBC spectrum $E_\text{topo}(e^{ik_x},e^{ik_y})=\pm\sqrt{E_\text{2D}(e^{ik_x},e^{ik_y})+c} $ is gapped.